opensearch-project/project-website/_posts/2025-03-05-OpenSearch-as-a-SIEM-Solution.md

 # OpenSearch as a SIEM solution

 OpenSearch is a scalable open-source search and analytics platform that can serve as the core of a Security Information and Event Management (SIEM) system.
-OpenSearch can centralize logs from diverse sources, apply detection rules, and generate alerts for suspicious activities.
+OpenSearch can centralize logs from diverse sources, apply detection rules, and generate alerts in response to suspicious activities.

 ![OpenSearch-SIEM-Funnel](/assets/media/blog-images/2025-03-05-OpenSearch-as-a-SIEM-Solution/OpenSearch-SIEM-Funnel.png){:class="img-centered"}
 Figure 1\.
 OpenSearch can serve as the core of a SIEM system.